 However, if we take a wider view of the logistics industry, i.e. parcels, freight, temperature-controlled transport, storage services and third-party logistics, there is intense competition between operators.
 There will still be movement in the operator market, and further structural changes are expected in the years to come.

 The Nordic countries are experiencing population growth with relatively high birth rates compared with the rest of Europe, combined with high net immigration rates.
 Urbanisation is also continuing, and an increasing proportion of the population is concentrated around the major cities and regional hubs.

 Despite huge public investment in cities, the infrastructure is not keeping pace with the increase in vehicle traffic.
 Traffic is also creating increasing environmental and noise-related problems, resulting in a strong focus on railway expansion.
 Personal transport is prioritised, meaning that transfer of goods from road to rail is moving less quickly than we could wish for.
 Norway is working on renewing marine transport solutions in order to exploit this environmentally friendly mode of transport.

-Cautious optimism regarding the Western economy
+Uncertainty in the Western economy

 Economic growth in the Euro zone is standing still.
 Between the beginning of 2008 and the summer of 2009, GDP in the Euro zone fell by almost six per cent.
 Since then production has increased by just under four per cent, which means that the region still has not recovered what it lost after the financial crisis.